DanielDeng/DanielDeng.github.io/README.md

 ![AIS](/assets/AIS.png)<br>
 <div style="text-align: center;">Analysis of Aggregation-Induced Scattering Effect. </div>
 <br>

-**Spine-Inspired Multidimensional Bending Soft Optical Waveguide Sensor @ South China University of Techonology (_07/2023 – Present_)**
-- Introduced the use of three different colored optical fibers for proprioception as the basis for closed-up loop feedback of soft robotics, which is unaffected by electromagnetic interference, achieving bending detection in all directions and angles.
-- Fabricated perovskite one-dimensional fibers onto insulating optical fibers using the electrospinning technique, enabling the creation of high-performance optical coatings while simultaneously isolating moisture and oxygen to enhance stability.

 ## 💻Internship
 **Prospective Technology for LED Development @ Guangdong Provincial Key Laboratory of Semiconductor Micro Display, Foshan Nationstar Optoelectronics Company Ltd (_07/2023 – 07/2024_)**